Kubernetes PetSets

 To make all this work, Kubernetes uses IPtables and Virtual IP addresses.

-When using Kubernetes alongside OpenContrail, for example, the Kube-proxy is disabled on all hosts, and the OpenContrail router module implements connectivity via overlays ( MPLS over UDP encapsulation ).
+For example, when using Kubernetes alongside OpenContrail, the Kube-proxy is disabled on all hosts, and the OpenContrail router module implements connectivity via overlays ( MPLS over UDP encapsulation ).
 Another vendor on the forefront is Midokura, the co-founder behind OpenStack Project Kuryr.
 This project aims to bring any SDN plugin (MidoNet, Dragon flow, OVS, etc.) to Containers—more on these another time.

 Kubernetes Pod-IP approach